MicrosoftDocs/microsoft-365-docs/microsoft-365/business/secure-windows-10-devices.md

 # Secure Windows 10 devices

 The settings that you configure here are part of the default device policy for Windows 10.
-All users that connect a Windows 10 device, including mobile devices and PCs, by signing in with their work account, will automatically receive these settings.
+All users who connect a Windows 10 device, including mobile devices and PCs, by signing in with their work account will automatically receive these settings.
 We recommend that you accept the default policy during setup and add policies later that target specific groups of users.

 ## Settings to secure Windows 10 devices